eyi1/Best-Coffee-Shops-cli-app/README.md

 # Objectives

-To allow users to look for a great coffee shop to study in New York City
+To allow users to look for a great NYC coffee shop for studying/getting work done.

-Using this command line tool, users are able choose a coffee shop based on its description, location, and review.
+Using this command line tool, users can find the address and a short description about each coffee shop and a link for more information such as reviews and contact info.

 ## Installation